dvtate/corki/README.md

-# corki-bot
+# corki-bot / gh-pages
-A Discord bot for the CorkiMains server
+A site to promote the bot